-There's also a few flapper issues that can cause toilet water to run.
-The flapper forms a seal on the drain seat keeps the water in the tank until it is flushed.
+There are also a few flapper issues that can cause toilet water to run.
+The flapper forms a seal on the drain seat and keeps the water in the tank until it is flushed.
 If the flapper is worn out, water will pass through.

 4. Flapper chain is too tight

 If the flapper chain is too tight, the flapper won't seal properly, causing water to pass through.
 If the flapper chain is too long, the excess chain can get caught under the flapper, preventing it from sealing.
 Excess sediment or debris in the tank can also cause the flapper not to seal properly.